 All Forensic Scientists are responsible for packaging and labeling all case items submitted, and placing the evidence in an appropriate sealed container to be returned.
-Analyzed evidence should be identified with the crime laboratory's case number, the agency's name, the agency's case number, the subject's name, and the submitting agent's name when feasible.
-Completed cases MUST be placed in the evidence return area of the CLD Evidence Vault for return.
+Analyzed evidence should be identified with the crime laboratory's case number and item number.
+Completed cases must be placed in the evidence return area of the CLD Evidence Vault for return.
 Completed evidence will be returned by person-to-person transfer, certified mail, registered mail, UPS or FedEx.